MichaelJW/OpenTrackDSUServer/README.md

 A configuration json "appsettings.json" is shipped with the application.
 This file contains application settings that can be modified.

+There is one additional option compared to the base OpenTrackDSUServer: `UseRawValues` (Boolean) which, if true, will pass absolute position and orientation rather than deltas.

 ## OpenTrack

 Please go to their [github](https://github.com/opentrack/opentrack) to get more information on how to configure and use OpenTrack.